We are raising £15,000 to support Ukrainian refugees in Poland: The Impact Appeal.

 I walk past a woman with a black eye and a small dog in her suitcase.
 She is just staring blankly as if she can’t hear or see anything.
 How can I help her?
 Do I have the strength?
 In the next moment, I lead an elderly lady to the cash register, and she starts crying out of gratitude, hugging me tightly.
 The civic movement works excellent here.
 Poles arrive every few minutes to ask: Where to leave these sandwiches/pancakes?
 Where to leave these blankets?
 I have a spare room, who can I invite?
 At midnight, a lady who owns a restaurant arrives with a massive pot of hot tomato soup.
 We give it to cold and tired people.

 When I finish my shift late at night, I go out and look at the crowds of people, their little suitcases, and mothers with children trying to take a nap.
-It takes me a few days to recover from this.
+It took me a few days to recover from this.

 I go to the logistics centre for my second voluntary service, where all the gifts from various European countries arrive.
 My section was the clothes section.
 The experience is very pleasant – for six hours, I forget about the world, not looking at messages or answering the phone; I just help unpack boxes, carry them from place to place, and sort clothes for women, men, children, and newborns.
 Most clothes have arrived from Portugal, France, and Sweden.

 What I would like to share from these experiences is that it is impossible to fill someone else’s bucket if your own is empty, so let’s take care of ourselves in these difficult times.
 I can confidently say that I was out of my depth during my first session at the bus station.
 Before you start helping, check where you are going to be, and take stock of your mental health and your capacity to help.
 Do you have the strength for the specific type of work involved?
 Will you be able to work at the station, or would you be a better help with logistics work?
 Where will your energy be best placed?
-Next week, I plan to use my skills by working in an office, helping to connect refugees with houses in Warsaw that want to accommodate people.
+Next week, I plan to use my skills by working in an office, and helping to connect refugees with houses in Warsaw that want to accommodate people.